-The Graduate Program in the MCDB Department consists of the Ph.D. program with an average of 60 students and a very small, non-thesis Master's program.
+The Graduate Program in the MCDB Department consists of the Ph.D. program with an average of 60 students, a very small, non-thesis Master's program, and the Pathways Masters Program.
 These programs are separate from each other and are not connected academically.

 The Ph.D. degree is a 5-6 year program.
-As long as a student is in good standing, they will be fully supported until they finish their degree.
-Our financial package of support includes a stipend, tuition, fees, and health insurance.
-During the first year, the student will take several courses and seminars, while exploring faculty research interests through rotations in different laboratories.
-By the beginning of the second year, the student will have chosen a research mentor and identified a research problem, thereby laying the groundwork for their dissertation project.
+Students in good standing are fully supported until they finish their degrees.
+Our financial support includes a stipend, tuition, fees, and health insurance.
+During the first year, students take several courses and seminars, while exploring faculty research interests through rotations in different laboratories.
+By the beginning of the second year, students will have chosen a research mentor and identified a research problem -- laying the groundwork for their dissertation projects.

 In this area we attack very diverse questions with a wide variety of approaches, experimental systems, and techniques.
 All of us study protein molecules, how they are born in the cell, how they reach their proper cellular compartment, and the wonderful things they can do once they get there.